What will my child learn in Year 4?

 In Year 4, there are some great science topics that children love, such as food chains, sound, electricity, and gases.
 Fun and engaging history and geography topics are also taught in Year 4.
-It will vary slightly from school to school, but expect them to learn all about the Stone Age, the Romans, and the Anglo-Saxons at some point.
-These are the subjects that fire the imagination and that children remember.
+These subjects often fire the imagination and are the learning that children remember.
 These are also topics that will get your child talking at home, so you might enjoy finding out a little about them so you can chat about them together.

 Overall, perhaps the single most important aspect of this year is children’s increasing independence and confidence in what they can achieve at school.
 Your child will be encouraged to start to think about their own learning.
-They need to make decisions on how to present work, how and when to complete homework, and how to learn best.
+They need to make decisions on how to present work, how and when to complete home learning and how to learn best.
 Children often ask questions and their teacher will encourage them think for themselves too.

 For English, the single most important thing that you can do is to hear your child read.
 Good readers make good writers because they are exposed to a greater variety of vocabulary, syntax, grammar and style.